Tonya Harding Fully Expects Nancy Kerrigan Comparisons on Dancing With the Stars

 "Our height is like, perfect."

-For more from Harding and Farber, hit play above, and head to our gallery to get the scoop on the full cast.
+For more from Harding and Farber—including why we're about to see a whole new side of Tonya Harding—hit play above, and head to our gallery to get the scoop on the full cast.

 Dancing With the Stars: Athletes premieres Monday, April 30 at 8 p.m. on ABC.